Ballet courses for Adult Beginners, Improvers and Returning Dancers + Ballet Floor-barre, Pointe, Repertoire, Men's class & Pas de Deux

 The Advanced Levels are ideal for the more experienced and skilled dancers who have had vocational training.
 Adv 1 is taken without the barre and covers things like grand pirouettes, brise’ vole’, cabrioles and jete’ elance, working on strength, technique and developing artistry.
 There are 2 levels of Advanced courses (Advanced 1 & 2)

 Men’s Class is dedicated for men with a minimum of 3 years structured ballet training and who are at Improvers 1 Level at a minimum.
 This one hour class is taken without the barre with a focus on men's allegro and pirouettes.

 Serena's Ballet Floor-Barre consists of exercises based on Ballet steps performed lying and sitting on the floor.
 It's an ideal way to prepare and maintain the body for Ballet - strengthening, lengthening & toning, whilst increasing flexibility.

 Pointe classes for 3 levels - Beginners, Elementary & Intermediate - plus Variations en Pointe for Advanced ladies

-Repertoire is subject to enrolling in the preceding Improver 2 course.
+Repertoire is suitable for the more experienced dancer who must also enrol in the preceding Improver 2 course.